A Typical Day at the Cook-Off

 About the Cook-Off

 For 2021 we will have a variety of sponsorships available (remember the Chili Cook-Off is the main fundraising tool for the Jay Sadler Project).
-Title, Presenting, Sunset Stage, “Official” Status, Chili Zone, Chili Pavilion and VIP Reception Sponsorships will be available.
+Title, Presenting, Main Stage, “Official” Status, Beer Glass Sponsor, Chili Pavilion, and VIP Reception Sponsorships will be available.
 Each of these Sponsorships is limited to one very special company with complete category exclusivity within these 7 higher categories.

 We also have 5 Amigo Sponsorships available.
-In addition, Program Advertising, T-Shirt, and Tote Bag Sponsorships, as well as specially located vendor space, will be available.
+In addition, Program Advertising, and T-Shirt Sponsorships, as well as specially located vendor space, will be available.

 The Jay Sadler Project (JSP) is a Jalisco based non-profit doing good works in the less-fortunate communities of the greater Bay of Banderas area.
 They provide necessary resources to improve various institutions in the Banderas Bay area and Puerto Vallarta.
 These include Day Care Centers, Senior Citizens Homes, and Schools for the Disabled, Public Schools in rural areas and other private charitable institutions.
 They also provide building maintenance, repairs and install playgrounds in the community.
 JSP works with government social agency’s (DIF) to identify those in need as well as with DIF and Navy League of Vallarta on Community Relations Projects.